keirthana/anbox-cloud-docs/explanation/security.md

 Anbox Cloud uses the secure [LXD](https://ubuntu.com/lxd) for container and virtual machine management.
 To ensure security and isolation of each Android system, Anbox Cloud runs a single Android system per LXD instance.

+Consider the following simple yet impactful measures to ensure that you run a secure Anbox Cloud deployment:

+- Always run the latest and supported version of Anbox Cloud.
+See [roadmap](https://discourse.ubuntu.com/t/release-roadmap/19359).
+- Do not set the `application.auto_update`, `instance.security_updates`, `container.security_updates` to `false`.
+See [AMS configuration](https://discourse.ubuntu.com/t/ams-configuration/20872).
+- Monitor resources used by instances regularly.
+- Do not disable TLS pinning when you are not using a load balancer.
+- Use the [Anbox Cloud dashboard](https://discourse.ubuntu.com/t/anbox-cloud-web-dashboard/41847) as your default stream client.
+If you want to use a custom client, ensure you have [set it up securely](https://discourse.ubuntu.com/t/set-up-a-stream-client/37328).

+To report a security issue, contact the [Ubuntu security team](https://wiki.ubuntu.com/SecurityTeam/FAQ#Contact).

 This security guide gives more insight into how security is ensured through different aspects of Anbox Cloud.

-To report a security issue, contact the [Ubuntu security team](https://wiki.ubuntu.com/SecurityTeam/FAQ#Contact).

 ## Architecture